I’M NOT CONTROLLING –

 • Cs often assume they understand how you think & feel, and are not shy about telling you, BUT really don’t!

 EXP: “Your anger is bringing everyone down” when actually you’re withdrawn because of feeling deep pain, shyness, confusion….!

 OR they get frustrated & abusive when you don’t act the way they are: “Do that in the morning when you’re fresh”- a morning-person mother said to her night-person teen

-• Cs can also use excessive generosity to feel important, and make you feel indebted to them, so you’ll feel guilty if you don’t reciprocate (AND do what they want!)
+• Cs can also use excessive generosity to feel important, & make you feel indebted to them, so you’ll feel guilty if you don’t reciprocate or not do something they want!

 • are unwilling to respect any boundaries